 This is a quite familiar felling – sales rep has to go through the entire sales process only to learn that the person on the other side of the line isn’t a fit for your product or solution.
 Unfortunately, it is still a quite common issue among many modern sales rep.

-But the good news is that few simple tweaks you can have much better insight into your prospects which will ultimately let you prioritize qualified prospects.
+But the good news is that with a few simple tweaks in your lead generation process you can easily have much better insight into your prospects which will ultimately let you prioritize qualified prospects.

 New Approach: Sales and Marketing Alignment

 When your sales and marketing teams are working towards different goals, both teams are going to lose.
 According to a study, 61% of B2B marketers send all leads straight to their sales team, out of them just 27% are qualified leads – Which is a result of misalignment between the sales and marketing teams.

 In order to achieve alignment between your sales and marketing teams, you have to define the common characteristics of a sales qualified lead (SQL).
 Along with your sales and marketing teams include customer service involved in the process too, as they have much experience training customers and are familiar with the churn rates and reasons.